-I’m a senior director with Toyon Associates.
-We are a reimbursement consulting firm helping mostly hospitals navigate the complexities of Medicare payments in the regulatory world.
-I’ve been with Toyon for over three years now and prior to that, I was with the Mayo Clinic in Jacksonville, Florida, which is where my residence is for 13 years in the same field as well.
+I’m currently executive director of reimbursement at the University of Miami Health System.
+For more than three years, I was a senior director with Toyon Associates, which is a reimbursement consulting firm helping mostly hospitals navigate the complexities of Medicare payments in the regulatory world.
+Prior to that, I was with the Mayo Clinic in Jacksonville, Florida, which is where my residence is for 13 years in the same field as well.

 What will you be presenting at 2021 UNOS Transplant Management Forum?